Shoeshopgirl69/Voice-Control-for-Kodi/README.md

  - Press the play button on the bottom left corner to download the profiles and the rest of the javascripts files
  - After it completes, click the back button on the top left corner to return to the Tasks list
  - Click on the profiles tab to go to the Profiles list
- - Long press on the Profiles tab to import all of the profiles, import all of the profiles under Tasker/profiles
+ - Long press on the Profiles tab and import all of the profiles, the profiles are saved under Tasker/profiles
  - There should be a total of 5 profiles: Wake, Perform, Launch, Download, and Play
  - After all the profiles are imported, click the check mark on the top right corner to save everything
  - Open up port 8765 on your router to the private IP of your Nvidia Shield